ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * Make sure you turn your robot is turned on.

 * ALWAYS connect to the field at least once before qualification matches start.

+* One of the best things that you can own is a [Battery Beak](http://www.andymark.com/battery-beak-p/am-batterybeak.htm)

 ## Build